tnichols217/notes-old/Biology/Ch17-20/Protists.md

 - No roots or leaves
 - Multiple colors
 - Some unicellular some multicellular
-- Alternate between spore producing and gemette
+- Alternate between spore producing and gemette-producing

+###

 ## Fungus like - absorbtion